[ Printer Friendly Version ] [ Report Abuse ]

 “Your boyfriend?”
 Annie asked curiously as she tossed a used coffee filter and dried up tea leaves in the compost bin.

 Lily snorted involuntarily.
 “Definitely not.”
-The idea of going out with Scorpius Malfoy was absolutely ludicrous to her.
-She’d gotten over her crush on him when she was in her second year.
+She’d gotten over her crush on Scorpius Malfoy when she was in her second year.
 “He’s my brother’s best friend.
 He’s always been really decent to me, though.”

 “I told him to come back later.
 I figured that if you didn’t want to see him, I could just masquerade Chloe as ‘Lily’ or something, and send him on his way.”
 Annie studied her.
 “So?
 Should I be prepping Chloe?”